-Community-based transmission of COVID-19 has been identified in all New Hampshire counties, according to state health officials.
+Community-based transmission of COVID-19 is occurring in all New Hampshire counties, according to state health officials.
 “Community transmission” or “community spread” means people have been infected with the virus and have no identified risk factors, such as travel to domestic or international locations, or close contact with a person with a confirmed COVID-19 diagnosis.
 Currently, the state Department of Health and Human Services rates all New Hampshire counties as having “substantial” community level of transmission.

 You can track how the pandemic is spreading globally and in New Hampshire with this map and list from Johns Hopkins Coronavirus Resource Center.
 These CDC numbers are updated daily.

-NHPR has been compiling data from the state’s Department of Health and Human Services into a series of interactive graphics below, which we update every time new information becomes available.
+NHPR has been compiling data from the state’s Department of Health and Human Services into a series of interactive graphics, which we update every time new information becomes available.

-Read more about the current situation in New Hampshire here.
+Read more about the current situation in New Hampshire here on our live blog.

 How is the coronavirus spread?

 The virus is thought to spread mainly from close person-to-person contact (within about 6 feet).
 It spreads through respiratory droplets produced when an infected person talks, coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.